- 1 Shipping The Bow Instead of flying the archery equipment

 - 4 Choosing A Bow Case For Flying

 - 5 Tips For Your Flight With Archery Equipment

-Are you going to fly in the near future and is wondering if you should bring your archery equipment?
+Are you going to fly in the near future and are wondering if you should bring your archery equipment?
 This article is going to explain everything you need to know on how to fly with archery equipment.
-I have been traveling a lot to competitions in the past year and I have gained a lot of knowledge around the topic that I would like to share with you.
+I have been traveling a lot to competitions in the past year and I have gained a lot of knowledge around this topic that I would like to share with you.